Do You Need an Accidental Death Benefit Rider with Term Plan?

 The rider guarantees1 an additional sum, beyond the basic sum assured, if the cause of death of the insured member is an accident.
 The benefit is not limited to mishaps on the road.
 It also includes industrial accidents, choking, plane crashes, and other such scenarios that are an accident.

-So, if your term policy has a sum assured of ₹50 lakhs, and you purchase an additional rider of ₹15 lakhs, the beneficiary will receive ₹65 lakhs if the death is due to an accident.
-And if the death is not because of an accident, the beneficiary will receive ₹50 lakhs.
+So, if your term policy has a sum assured of ₹50 Lakh, and you purchase an additional rider of ₹15 Lakh, the beneficiary will receive ₹65 Lakh if the death is due to an accident.
+And if the death is not because of an accident, the beneficiary will receive ₹50 Lakh.

 Why Should You choose an Accidental Death Benefit Rider?